 iPhone Water Damage Policy Updated

-Apple has quietly relaxed their water damage policy for the iPod, this probably includes the iPhone, iPad, and iPod touch as well.
-The new policy states:
+Apple has relaxed their water damage policy for the iPod, and this probably includes the iPhone, iPad, and iPod touch as well.

 If a customer disputes whether an iPod with an activated LCI has been damaged by liquid contact and there are no external signs of damage from corrosion, then the iPod may still be eligible for warranty service.

-This should be good news to iPhone and iPod users who live in humid climates, who report the Liquid Contact Indicator (LCI) can be wrongly activated due to extended exposure to high humidity and certain environmental conditions.
+That last line, about a device may be eligible for warranty service, would be particularly welcome to iPhone and iPod users who live in humid climates, who sometimes report the Liquid Contact Indicator (LCI) can be wrongly activated due to extended exposure to high humidity and certain environmental conditions.

 Image of updated policy comes from the French site iGeneration.